pauliacomi/pauliacomi.github.com/_posts/2020-06-06-plotly-v-bokeh.md

 you want with either Bokeh or Plotly can be quite tedious.
 The fact that the functions and properties seem to follow per-case naming bases, means that keeping an open browser tab to the online reference, or repeatedly calling `help()`, is going to be the norm.
-What is the, code examples given in either documentation often use completely different method calls and coding styles, meaning that the learning curve can be steep.
+What is worse, code examples given in either documentation often use completely different method calls and coding styles, meaning that the learning curve can be steep.
 It used to be the case that documentation for Bokeh was quite incomplete, but recent updates addressed that,